KamilaHase/MS4/README.md

 # Good Oils
 Good Oils is an e-commerce website built for study purposes at Code Institute.
 It is a specialized website for the best quality of oils: virgin oils and oils used for cosmetic purposes.
 Customers can visit the website and order online the products of their choices as well as learn more about certain products in the Good Oils Magazine.
 The shop is oriented on organic and best quality oils that are on the market in order to target the market trend of healthy lifestile closer to the nature.
 The website was developed for study purposes only and all content is fictional.
+Currently the website would serve in real world as functional starter website where more development is recommended for better user experience.

 View live version of website can be seen via Heroku here.

 ## Table of Contents